One dead and a dozen missing in Jersey explosion

-Jersey explosion: One dead and a dozen missing after blast heard across island
+Jersey explosion: One dead and a dozen missing after flats destroyed in blast

+Destruction makes it ‘hard to properly assess’ number of missing, chief minister says

 At least one person has been killed and around a dozen are missing after an explosion at a block of flats in Jersey.